lineality/definition_behavior_studies/README.md

 We can make progress by using information about the behavior of definitions: This (topic) is System and Definition Behavior Studies, the field of study pertaining to the behavior of definitions.
 (These we-can goals-statements may be a measurable proxy-definition for 'progress.')

 Unless you have a sufficient process and data-feedback management framework, you (your perceptions and actions) will by default be like a ghost ship drifting randomly at sea, or a flag flapping stochastically in the winds, driven not by data-informed choices based on perceptions of reality but by illusions, superstitions, and fantasies, all while believing that you are a rational-actor who is connected to reality and not a delusional and divorced from reality; from market signals to interpreting close at hand event outcomes, connection-to-reality and 'survival of mind' are not free and automatic, and minds untethered from reality are distorted and far from sanity and various respects.(2025 06 11)
+There are standard, common, observable paths that such dysfunction follows and indications by which it can and should be diagnosed.
+There should likewise be standard available practices and remediation solutions to treat the situation such as following the best practice that was not being followed (such as standard Project Areas) and actively increasing the non-automatic fitness and skill areas that have atrophied as a predictable-result of passivity, (as well as managing and monitoring disturbance regimes, out-of-regime-disturbance, chain reactions, defences and immune systems, etc.).

 Active-Learning Project/Activity 4: